peering-manager/peering-manager/docs/configuration/tools.md

 IPv4 prefixes with a mask length greater than or equal to 8 and less than or equal to 24.

+--

+## BGPQ4_KEEP_SOURCE_IN_SET

+Default: `False`

+If set to `True` and if the AS-SET or the route-set of an autonomous system is prefixed by the resource source, such as `RIPE::`, the source will be retained and passed to `bgpq4` for set resolution.
+By default, the resource source will be removed, and the set will be resolved against all specified sources set in `BGPQ3_SOURCE`.

 ---

 ## NETBOX_API